-• Alternative Folk-Rock/Sunshine Pop •
+• Alt Folk-Rock/Sunshine Pop •

 Haunted by hooks and good old-fashioned songcraft, Brian Larney is an eclectic, non-stop music making machine.
-The Connecticut native splits his time performing as a solo acoustic act and as the front-man of the Brian Larney Band.
+The multi-instrumentalist and Connecticut native splits his time performing as a solo acoustic act and as the front-man of the Brian Larney Band.
 He's an alternative folk-rock singer-songwriter with an honest and thoughtful style that has been described as “quirky, earnest, and vulnerable.”
 It’s as rooted in the pop music writers of the mid-1960’s as the contemporary artists that he is often compared to.

 Larney grew up in the Northeast obsessed with well-crafted songs and the art of harmonizing. “ We didn't have a piano, so I would get to school at 6:00 AM and sneak into the choir room just to pick out songs and work on harmonies,” he says.
 As a songwriter, his early efforts were he says, “overly complicated 7-minute opuses.”
 Through his varied tastes as a listener—which span pop to bluegrass—and work as a gigging musician touring within a diverse array of bands, he gradually essentialized his unique songwriting style.